 The position will involve working with volunteers (both university and teachers/school students) in the field to create and ensure schedules are implemented, assist in explaining various survey techniques and the aims and objectives of Operation Wallacea at that research site, be a main point of contact for any questions and queries and provide a degree of pastoral care.

-Applicants should have experience of working in the field, good communication and organisational skills and preferably a biological background.
-This role is ideal for a recent graduate looking to build upon their field experience.
+Applicants should have experience of working in the field, good communication and organisational skills, and preferably a biological background.